Meet the Ospreys

 Occasionally, you may witness other acrobatics.
 Ospreys and eagles fish in similar habitats.
 Sometimes an eagle will battle an osprey for its catch, forcing the osprey to drop the fish.
 If you are lucky enough, you may witness the eagle catch the osprey's fish in mid-air.

-Hunting success depends on the skill of individual birds, weather, and water conditions (like the tide in coastal areas).
-Still, dives are quite successful: At the lower end, 1 in 4 dives will catch a fish.
+Hunting success depends on the skills of individual birds, weather, and water conditions (like the tide in coastal areas).
+Still, dives are quite successful.
+At the lower end, 1 in 4 dives will result in catching a fish.
 In ideal conditions, ospreys will catch a fish 3 out of 4 times.

 Osprey nests are large and quite conspicuous.
 Twigs and large sticks make up the majority of an osprey nest.
 Often, smaller bird species such as starlings or house sparrows live in the underside of the nest.
 At Dunrovin, we like to call it the basement apartment.
 Osprey nests can be up to five feet in diameter and two to seven feet thick.
-In addition, osprey nests can weigh well over 250 pounds!
-The weight of a 250 pound osprey nest is equivalent to approximately six kindergartners!
+In addition, osprey nests can weigh well over 300 pounds!
+The weight of a 300 pound osprey nest is equivalent to approximately seven kindergartners!

 Ospreys tend to return to the same nest year after year.
 Upon arrival, both the male and female osprey update the nest with the latest and greatest materials.
 The lining of the nest is typically made of softer material, like grasses or seaweed.
-Here at Dunrovin Ranch, Harriet and Hal like to use soft horse hair and hay in the center of their nest.
+Here at Dunrovin Ranch, Harriet and her mate often use soft horse hair and hay in the center of their nest.
 In addition to natural materials, ospreys have been known to use a variety of man-made materials in their nests.
-Grandad Rufus, a regular osprey cam watcher, reports seeing plastic bags, flip flops, netting, and bailing twine in osprey nests.
+People have reported seeing plastic bags, flip flops, netting, sod, and bailing twine in osprey nests.
+Baling twine can post a serious danger to both osprey adults and nestlings.

 Bailing twine is very dangerous to ospreys because their talons get easily tangled in the twine, resulting in fatality.
 Many ranchers and farmers use bailing twine, which makes it readily available to ospreys.
 At Dunrovin Ranch, we are very careful to properly dispose of all bailing twine.